inikishev/torchzero-old/README.md

 # torchzero
+There aren't many gradient free optimizers for pytorch, so I made a few algorithms into pytorch optimizers.
+Though this library is not limited to just gradient free ones.
+Note: Largely WIP

 ## 0th order optimization using Random Gradients
 Quick derivative-free recipe for 68% accuracy on MNIST in 10 epochs with a 15k parameters convolutional neural network (can probably get better with tuning):
 ```py